kyma-project/kyma/hack/table-gen/README.md

 ## How to use?

-Most importantly, you need to go to the MD file you want to generate table in, and put down tags TABLE-START and TABLE-END on a place where you want to insert a table.
+1. Open the `.md` file you want to generate table in, and in the place where you want to insert a table, enter the tags `TABLE-START` and `TABLE-END`.

    <!-- TABLE-START -->